NativeScript/docs/content/tutorials/build-a-master-detail-app-with-angular.md

 ## What's next

 Congratulations!
-You built your first NativeScript app that runs on both iOS and Android.
+You built your first NativeScript app that runs on both iOS and Android with Angular.
 You can continue adding more [NativeScript UI components](/ui/) (or build your custom UI components), or you could add some [native functionalities](https://docs.nativescript.org/guide/subclassing/).
 The possibilities are endless!